dievus/Python3-C2-Course-Code-Modules/File Transfer Module/README.md

 ### Functionality
 Using the ```upload``` and ```download``` commands followed by the file name to send, you can transfer files to and from.

+## Notes
+This update does not currently like downloading files that are not text-based.